dmquilez/pptx-translator-azure/README.md

 # pptx-translator

-Python script that translates pptx files using Amazon Translate service.
+Python script that translates pptx files using Azure Translator.
+This script is built upon the [original AWS example](https://github.com/aws-samples/pptx-translator) but it uses Azure Translator services instead.

 ## Installation